Elephants: Cultural Icons, Natural Gardeners

 All donations to WWF India are eligible for 50% tax relief under section 80G of the Income Tax Act,1961.

-Anti-depredation Squads
+Anti-Depredation Squads

 Bamboo plants to the rescue